← More about keyboards

 It’s surprisingly tricky to get a custom shift key implemented just right.
 I’ve seen a lot of proposed solutions, and tried a few things myself.
 Some subtle gotchas:

-Here is my solution.
+This page shares my solution.
 It correctly handles key repeating and rolled presses, and I’ve tested that it works predictably in combination with one-shot mods, mod-taps, and Space Cadet Shift.
 It does not work with Auto Shift.
 To get the analogous effect with Auto Shift, use Auto Shift’s custom shifted values configuration.

-Step 1: In your keymap.c, define a table of “custom_shift_key_t” structs.
+Step 2: In your keymap.c, define a table of “custom_shift_key_t” structs.
 Each row defines one key.
 The keycode is the keycode as it appears in your layout and determines what is typed normally.
 The shifted_keycode is what you want the key to type when shifted.
 (See the QMK keycodes documentation for possible keycodes.)

 Here is an example.
 The first row in my table has a .
 (KC_DOT) key that types ?
 (KC_QUES) when pressed shifted.